A Jedi's Fight - A Star Wars Fan Fiction Story

 "Can I do it again?"

-"Yes, start practising with small objects: pebbles and small rocks, or your clothes and your boots.
-Don't feel disappointed if you don't succeed in the beginning, but don't give up and, very important, believe in what you're doing or want to achieve.
+"Yes, start practising this way of moving small objects with pebbles and small piece of rock, or your clothes or your boots.
+Don't feel disappointed if you won't succeed in the beginning, but don't give up and, very important, believe in what you want to achieve.
 Feel the Force around the object you want to move."

 Chati took two ends of rope, spliced them and weaved the strands together so the ends were thoroughly interwoven.
-Luke showed her how she had to fix the splice, then left the girl to her chores and walked back to the others.
+Luke showed her how she had to fix the splice, then left the girl to her chores and went back inside.

 Luke shook his head.

-"I didn't.
-I encouraged her to use her talents," He simply said and sat down on one of the flat rocks.
+"I encouraged her to use her talents," He simply said and sat down on one of the crates.

-"You said, you need those ropes to lower yourself in a shaft.
+"You said, you need those ropes to make some rope ladders to descend to a lower ledger on the other side of the ridge.
 Can you tell me more?"
 Luke asked.

 The men looked at each other and grinned.

 "Well, master Skywalker," one said, "as you are dressed as one of us, you should do as one of us.
-So you're the first one to go down in the shaft tomorrow and start working on that new canal we are digging to get the river back in its original bedding.
+So tomorrow you're the first to descend to the ledge and start helping us to deepen the former riverbed that will lead the water flow to the inlet of it's underground bedding.
 So, I advise you to eat your fill tonight, for tomorrow it's gonna be a tough day for you."

-"For us," Cornell corrected, as he turned up in the circle, "We're are all going down to work on those canals.
+"For all us," Cornell corrected, as he turned up in the circle, "We're are all going down to work on the riverbed.
+We need to examine whether the work we had to give up five years ago is still as we had to leave it.
 Master Skywalker, do you mind if we call by your first name.
-Much easier if we need you?"
+Would be much easier if we need you?"

 For a moment Luke thought about Cornell's proposal.